What is a persona?

 A persona doesn’t have to match a real person’s name on the byline.
 You can configure the author field to credit a real author (yourself, a team member) while the writing voice is the persona’s.
 This is common for single-author sites: one real author, a specific persona that shapes the voice.

-In wp-admin, go to Structura → Social Architects.
+In wp-admin, go to Structura → Personas.
 You’ll see:

 - A grid of cards, one per persona you’ve created.